redolution/gekkoboot/README.md

 ## Troubleshooting

-IPLBoot displays useful diagnostic messages as it attempts to load the selected DOL.
+iplboot displays useful diagnostic messages as it attempts to load the selected DOL.
 But it's so fast you may not have time to read or even see them.
 If you hold the down direction on the D-Pad, the messages will remain on screen until you let go.

 ## Compiling

-You should only need to compile if you want to modify to the IPLBoot source code.
+You should only need to compile if you want to modify to the iplboot source code.
 Otherwise, you can just download needed files from the [latest release](https://github.com/redolution/iplboot/releases/latest).

 1. Ensure you have the latest version of [devkitPro](https://devkitpro.org/wiki/Getting_Started) installed.
 2. Ensure you have the latest version of [libogc2](https://github.com/extremscorner/libogc2) installed (see [instructions](#installing-libogc2) below).
 3. Ensure your devkitPro environment variables are set: `DEVKITPRO` and `DEVKITPPC`

-IPLBoot also acts as a server for @emukidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.
+iplboot also acts as a server for @emukidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.

 ### PicoBoot